StarRocks/starrocks/docs/table_design/Data_distribution.md

 > **NOTE**
 >
-> - Short queries invlove scanning a small amount of data, and can be completed on a single node.
+> - Short queries involve scanning a small amount of data, and can be completed on a single node.
 > - Long queries involve scanning a large amount of data, and their performance can be significantly improved by parallel scanning across multiple nodes in a distributed cluster.

 ### Determine the number of buckets